 - understand ecosystem connectivity

-TIC was started in Henry County in 2005 by Dr. David Jones, Orthodontist, because he understood the importance of educating young minds on water conservation.
-According to Dr. Jones, "It's not really so much about the fish as it is about excitement in education, a whole new way of learning.
+TIC was established in Henry County in 2005 by Dr. David Jones, a local Orthodontist and life member of Trout Unlimited.
+Dr. Jones understood the importance of educating our youth in conservation and stream protection.
+According to Dr. Jones, "It's not really so much about the fish as it is about excitement in education, a whole new way of learning and exposing kids to conservation issues.
 There's no subject they can't relate to Trout in the Classroom."

-The TIC program also has environmental impact.
+The TIC program is not only educational but also has real environmental impact.
 Trout are indicator species; their abundance in local rivers directly reflects the quality of the water in which they live.
-The vision of DRBA and its partner, Trout Unlimited, is to ensure that robust populations of native and wild coldwater fish once again thrive within their North American range, so that our children can enjoy healthy fisheries in their home waters.
+The vision of DRBA and its partner, Trout Unlimited, is to protect and restore North America's coldwater fisheries and its watersheds.
 TIC brings this vision directly to the members of this generation by allowing them to discover the wonder of nature for themselves.